Policies for Awarded Grants

 • Council will document how it determined money had been spent inappropriately

-• If grantee has any other active grants, council will review those grants for potential misuse
+• If grantee has any other active grants, council will review those grants for potential misuse and will suspend any grant payments until a thorough investigation has been completed.

 2. Notice of misuse and consequences to the grantee